COVID-19: A Mindful Approach From Our Psychologists

 With this pandemic, we’re not being asked to put life on hold; we’re being challenged to adapt and engage with it in a new way.
-Invited to embrace the ambiguity that is a defining characteristic of the human experience.
+Invited to embrace the ambiguity, that is a defining characteristic of the human experience.
 This is living.
 Frankl (1984) proposes that the meaning of life, our purpose, is whatever we make it out to be.
-We buy what he’s selling.
+We buy what life is selling.
 When all else seems lost to us, we always hold the power to choose our perspective.
 If we can choose anything, why not hope?
 If you’re not sure how to do this, please connect with one of the Unstuck psychologists.
 We’d love to help!

 Robin’s Message To You

 If there’s one thing I want you to know, it’s that you can feel better.
 Currently, you might struggle with depression, anxiety, PTSD, low self-esteem or some other pattern.
 You’ve likely tried everything to feel better.
 But no matter what you do, the pattern comes back.

 Come in and see if we’re the right fit for you.
 Book your risk-free consultation with an Unstuck Psychologist and get started!

 WHY YOUR FIRST APPOINTMENT MATTERS

 Our risk-free consultation is one full session, face-to-face, with one of Edmonton’s best psychologists.
 Here’s how it works: if you think that you and the psychologist aren’t the right fit, then your session is free!
 The idea of a risk-free consultation came from our CEO’s desire to do the right thing.
 You see, Robin’s a bit of a research nerd.
 Because of her nerdy-nature, she made a few discoveries about how to help clients achieve great results.